 While it’s nearly impossible to mention all the items that you will need in your new off grid home, here are some of the essentials.
 The list, naturally, depends on how big your house is and what you plan to do in it and nearby (for instance, whether or not you will have a private garden).

 Get one that neatly organizes all the essential maintenance and fixing tools.
 A toolbox should at least contain: Philips and flat screwdrivers, pliers (preferably with a cutter), adjustable wrench, sink wrench, and a heavy enough hammer.
 You will also need some supplies, such as nails, bolts, duct tape, glues and so forth.
+Also, if you can, get a multi-purpose tool, whose versatility earned it a spot on the crucial survival gear list.

 Shovel, hoe, water hose, shears, rake, gloves, wheelbarrow.
 You have to own at least these to maintain a healthy and clean vegetable patch.
 If you have trees, you might also require pruning saw and other similar tools.
 Becoming a farmer on your own does require some shopping, but these tools are absolutely necessary.